WarryPro/Numbers-to-letters/README.md

 # numbers-to-letters-
-Program to convert a given number into words with JS
+Basic program to convert a given number into words with JS